PKTINOS/PKod/README.md

     =a-+oiz

-> Sets value as a, removes one from value (value is now char code of Z) then adds one, outputs char loops until value is z
+> Sets value as a, removes one from value to make first loop iteration valid, and then loops between +o until value reaches z

 ##### Print all numbers from 0 to 100